Incident Investigation: Importance, Step-by-Step Guide, Training

 Direct Causes

 Direct causes are the results of behaviors and/or physical contact with certain hazards.
-In the case study, the direct cause of the injury is the machine’s moving part, which then struck and injured the employee.
+In the case study, the direct cause of the injury was the machine’s moving part, which then struck and injured the employee.

 Follow the Systems Approach